-According to the 3/25/2025 notice, work authorization for CHNV parolees will be revoked when parole is terminated, or when the notice goes into effect on 4/24/2025.
-This means you will not be able to lawfully work after 4/23/25 under CHNV parole.
+Work authorization for CHNV parolees is revoked when parole is terminated, effective May 30, 2025.
+This means you may no longer work lawfully under CHNV parole.
 If you have work authorization based on another status, such as TPS or a pending application for Lawful Permanent Residence (green card) or asylum, you may still be able to work legally.